EkispertWebService/guide-book/docs/detail.md

 <p class="caption">Detail of response</p>

 ## Footnote
-[^1]: You can use another language with an option of Standard plan. https://ekiworld.net/service/sier/webservice/index.html
+[^1]: You can use other languages with an option in Standard plan. https://ekiworld.net/service/sier/webservice/index.html